 Question #30

-B formal contract negotiated by a state governor and the president that requires the Senate’s approval.
+A treaty negotiated by the Senate and a foreign state that requires the president’s approval.

 Question #31